 About the HAWL Farm Homeopathy Course

-The course takes the farmer step by step through the process of how to select the right remedy at the right time, how to use simple reference books, how to buy, store and administer remedies, and how to fit homoeopathy into your health management plan or animal’s year.
+Taught by Homeopathic Vets and Homeopaths, all with farm experience, the course takes you step by step through the process of how to select the right homeopathic remedy at the right time, how to use simple reference books, how to buy, store and administer remedies, and how to fit homeopathy into the health management plan or animal’s year.

 The Course in Detail

-Day 1 explores the concepts of homeopathy and the principles involved in making homeopathic decisions.
+Day 1 introduces homeopathy as a tool to use routinely within the farmer’s year.
+We explore the concepts of homeopathy and the principles involved in making homeopathic decisions.
 We then spend some time on the farm observing animals from a homeopathic perspective.

-We talk about how remedies are made, who supplies them, how to select, store and administer them, and introduce six remedies which can be used on the farm during the next few weeks, explaining in great detail where, when and why each might be appropriate.
+We explain how remedies are made, who supplies them, how to choose, store and administer them, and we introduce six remedies which can be used on the farm during the next few weeks, explaining in great detail where, when and why each might be appropriate.

 We call these ‘the big six’ because they are so often useful in daily farm routine, useful in all sorts of normal farm procedures like lambing, calving, weaning, shearing, de-horning, foot-trimming, tail-ringing etc. But we will not be offering a ‘tail-ringing remedy’ – we will explain how to make decisions about what to give and when.
 The aim is empowerment not dependency.

 Day 2 looks at the problems associated with young stock, begins to explore more remedies and how to select each one.
-There are several thousand homoeopathic remedies, all very well documented, and the methodology of selection is clear and simple.
-We work through case taking, discuss what symptoms are useful homeopathically and introduce the reference books and how to use them to select the right remedy.
-Farmers report success in using remedies in these situations, often while they wait for the vet to arrive, or, indeed, while they have to ‘wait and see’.
+There are several thousand homeopathic remedies, all well documented, and the methodology of selection is clear and simple.
+We work through case taking, discuss what symptoms are useful homeopathically and introduce reference books and how to use them to select the right remedy.
+Farmers report success in using remedies in these situations, often while they wait for the vet to arrive, or while they are waiting to see what develops from early symptoms.